seapagan/bundle-repo/README.md

 - `extend_exclude`: Additional file patterns to exclude (default: none)
 - `exclude`: File patterns to exclude, replacing the default ignore list (default: none)
+- `utf8`: Whether to force UTF-8 encoding for all text files (default: false)

 The `extend_exclude` and `exclude` options can be specified either by using multiple `-e` or `-x` flags on the command line: